WCSCourses/Low_Input_2024/Modules/hic_matrix_generation/hic_matrix_generation.md

 ```

 Similar to the fanc command, we can access the help section for each
-plot type by adding the plot type before the help argument:
+plot type by adding the plot type before the `help` argument:

 ``` r
       fancplot -p triangular --help
 ```

-3)  Scroll around the genome and save a .png image using the interactive
+3)  Scroll around the genome and save a `.png` image using the
-    window.
+    interactive window.

 4)  Alternatively, we can save the plot directly in pdf format by
-    specifying an –output argument like:
+    specifying an `--output` argument like:

 ``` r
 fancplot chr18:63mb-70mb \